Stephanie’s practice is principally in criminal law, where she accepts briefs for both defence and prosecution.

-Stephanie’s practice is in criminal law, she accepts both defence and prosecution briefs.
-She appears in all Courts and Tribunals in Victoria, primarily in criminal and quasi criminal matters, such as coronial inquests, mental health tribunal, child protection matters, VOCAT applictions and other tribunals.
-She also accepts briefs for family matters in the Children's Court and intervention orders.
+She appears in all courts and tribunals in Victoria, primarily in criminal and quasi-criminal matters, including coronial inquests, the mental health tribunal, child protection, VOCAT applications and other tribunals.

-Stephanie is a highly effective communicator, and prides herself on her ability to quickly and appropriately build professional relationships with clients, stakeholders, witnesses and victims of crime.
+Stephanie is a highly effective communicator, and prides herself on her ability to quickly and appropriately build professional relationships with clients, stakeholders, and witnesses.

 Stephanie has undertaken cultural awareness training provided by Koorie Heritage Trust.